Transcripts are available in PDF and digital form. What is the difference?

 Strauss’s students at the University of Chicago began to record and transcribe his courses in 1954.
 The collection of those audiofiles and transcripts is substantial: of the 39 courses Strauss taught at the University, 34 were recorded and transcribed; after Strauss left Chicago, courses taught at other institutions were also recorded, a practice that continued until his death in 1973.

 In the late 1990s the existing audiofiles were remastered and made available on the Leo Strauss Center website.
 The Strauss Center also initiated a project to create new transcriptions based upon the remastered files where possible, and to edit them for readability and to provide scholarly annotations.

 The first of the newly-edited and annotated transcripts are now available on the Strauss Center website.
 These include transcripts of courses on Plato’s Republic and Gorgias, Aristotle’s Rhetoric, Nietzsche’s Beyond Good and Evil, and on works by Rousseau and Montesquieu.
 Some of the transcripts in progress (listed as "pending") will be added to the website as they become available; others will appear in print editions.

-We are also pleased to announce the launch of a digital collection of the transcripts, using PhiloLogic (a software developed by the ARTFL Project at the University of Chicago), which provides sophisticated searching capabilities that will enable readers and researchers to search multiple texts simultaneously.
+Our digital collection of the transcripts uses PhiloLogic (a software developed by the ARTFL Project at the University of Chicago), which provides sophisticated searching capabilities that will enable readers and researchers to search multiple texts simultaneously.
 With PhiloLogic we will also be able to expand access to the transcripts in the future, for example by linking them to the audiofiles or to other documents.

 For a more detailed account of the history of the Leo Strauss Transcript Project, see the "Note on the Leo Strauss Transcript Project" that precedes the body of each transcript.